-The average response time in hours should be similar to the average response time computed in the Validation Application for the Child File.
+The average response time in hours should be similar to the average response time computed in the validated Child File on the NCANDS Website.

 If the Child File calculated average response time passes data quality standards, it may be used in this field.
 However, the Agency File average response time may be different from the Child File for a number of reasons including: